PavelKatunin/CurrencyConverter/README.md

 1. Add EarlGrey and UI tests .
 2. Setup CI / CD pipeline to run Unit and UI tests on every push .
 3. Copy to clipboard by tapping on result amount .
-4. Addd visual recognition for sum images .
+4. Add visual recognition for sum images .